 Dispatch of IDCW The Income Distribution cum capital withdrawal (IDCW) payments shall be dispatched to the unitholders within seven working days from the record date.
 X. Plans and Options Plans/Options and sub options under the Scheme Plan- Direct Plan/Regular Plan Direct Plan: This Plan is only for investors who purchase /subscribe Units in a Scheme directly with the Fund and is not available for investors who route their investments through a Distributor.
 Regular Plan: This Plan is for investors who wish to route their investment through any distributor.
 Options under each Plan(s) • Growth • Income Distribution cum Capital Withdrawal (IDCW) i) Payout of Income Distribution cum Capital Withdrawal Option ii) Reinvestment of Income Distribution cum Capital Withdrawal Option The NAVs of the above Options will be different and separately declared; the portfolio of investments remaining the same.
 Investors are requested to note that, where the actual amount of IDCW payout is less than Rs.
 500/-, then such IDCW will be compulsorily reinvested The AMC/Trustee reserve the right to introduce Options(s) as may be deemed appropriate at a later date subject to SEBI (MF) Regulations and circulars issued thereunder from time to time.
 Default Option /Sub-Options • If applicant does not indicate the choice of option between growth and Income Distribution cum capital withdrawal (IDCW) option in the application form, then the fund will accept it as an application for growth option under respective plan. • If applicant does not indicate the choice of Income Distribution cum capital withdrawal (IDCW) sub-option between payout of Income Distribution cum capital withdrawal (IDCW) and reinvestment of Income Distribution cum capital withdrawal (IDCW) then the fund will accept it as an application for reinvestment of Income Distribution cum capital withdrawal (IDCW).
 For detailed disclosure on default plans and options, kindly refer SAI.
 XI.
-Load Structure Exit Load: • For redemption / switch out of upto 10% of the initial investment amount (limit) purchased or switched in within 1 year from the date of allotment: Nil.
+Load Structure Exit Load: • For redemption / switch out within 90 days from the date of allotment: 0.5%